The immersive component of Argus Direct

-Workspaces lets you create customized pages to see Argus prices, market reporting and news relevant to you.
+The workspace functionality lets you capture all the information you need in one place.
+You can create customised pages or replicate and edit existing templates to see Argus prices, market reporting and news relevant to you.

 - Find relevant information more quickly and easily by showing only what’s relevant to you

-- Gain insight by organizing content in a way that makes sense to you
+- Gain insight by organising content in a way that makes sense to you

 - Share views with your team to ensure everyone can easily access the same insights